ethanriverpage/memoria/README.md

 ## What is Memoria?

 Memoria transforms messy social media exports into well-organized, properly dated media libraries.

 It takes the JSON metadata files, HTML conversation dumps, and scattered media files from your platform exports and produces a clean collection where every photo and video has its original timestamp, location, and context embedded directly into the file itself - making your memories searchable and sortable in any photo application, now and in the future.

-The program handles all the tedious work: parsing platform-specific metadata formats, matching media files to their data, embedding everything as standard EXIF tags, and organizing the output by platform and account.
-Process multiple accounts and platforms in one go, and optionally upload everything to your Immich server with automatically created albums.
+### Key Features

+- **Metadata Extraction**: Parses platform-specific metadata formats (JSON, HTML) to extract dates, locations, and context
+- **EXIF Embedding**: Writes all metadata as standard EXIF tags directly into your files
+- **Smart Organization**: Organizes output by platform and account with descriptive filenames
+- **Batch Processing**: Process multiple accounts and platforms in one go
+- **Immich Integration**: Optionally upload everything to your Immich server with automatically created albums

 ---

 ## IMPORTANT DISCLAIMERS

+> [!WARNING]
 > **Backup and Data Loss**
 >
 > While Memoria processes copies of your export files and does not modify the original export directories, **I am not responsible for any data loss**.
 Always maintain backups of your original exports before processing.
+>
+> [!CAUTION]
 > **AI-Generated Code**
 >
 > This codebase was created with the assistance of AI.
 It is **strongly recommended** that you thoroughly review and test the code before using it in any production environment or with irreplaceable data.
+>
+> [!IMPORTANT]
 > **Read the Documentation**
 >
 > Please read all documentation carefully before use.
 This tool makes specific design decisions that may not align with everyone's needs or expectations. **Make sure you fully understand the purpose and behavior of this program before processing your data.**